Tim-Smet/Classification-Models/README.md

 # Prediction-student-performance
 In this repo I will build two prediction models.
-These models will predict a student's performance.
 I do this with the help of a book called 'Python Artificial Intelligence projects for beginners'.
 So in this project I will explore classification using Machine Learning algorithms.